-Warning: Students who register for course work in excess of the approved load without prior approval and violate the University's policy regarding course load will be required to drop the overload or lose the excess credit.
+Warning: Students who register for coursework in excess of the approved load without prior approval and violate the University's policy regarding course load will be required to drop the overload or lose the excess credit.

-Temporary Admission Status
+Load Limit for Students with Temporary Admission Status

-Students with a temporary admission status are limited to a maximum of nine semester hours per semester or six semester hours per term.
-The definition of a "full-time" graduate student for admission status purposes is a student taking eight or nine semester hours per semester or six semester hours per term.
-A part-time student is defined as a graduate student taking less than a "full-time" load.
+Students with a temporary admission status are limited to a maximum of nine semester hours per semester or six semester hours per term, or a combination thereof not to exceed nine semester hours over a sixteen-week period.

-Conditional Admission Status
+Load Limit for Students with Conditional Admission Status

-Students admitted conditionally may take a maximum of nine semester hours per semester or six semester hours per term until the "conditions for admission" are removed.
+Students admitted conditionally may take a maximum of nine semester hours per semester or six semester hours per term or a combination thereof not to exceed nine semester hours over a sixteen-week period until the "conditions for admission" are removed.

-Unconditional Admission Status
+Load Limit for Students with Unconditional Admission Status